AEPi-Zeta/Zeta-Wash/README.md

 ```

 Remember to port forward the port inside default.json.
 By default it's `8088`.

+It's also recommended that you run `chmod 750 auth.json` in the config folder to protect the auth file from web crawlers.

 Once the configuration is done, type `sudo nodejs app.js` in the `backend` folder, located in the root directory.
 This will run the backend server.
 On your browser, navigate to your installation folder.
 Try signing up for a machine to see if it works.
 If it does, viola!
 Zeta Wash is now up and running.
 You'll probably want to